 The plan and costs were entered as a single planning set and the CE-ICA software was executed to run both the cost effectiveness and incremental cost analyses.
 Table 4 shows the output report results for the Total and Average Cost Report.
-This report gives an indication of what the most cost effective plan is, showing the one with the lease average cost per output first.
-Alternative 2, mitigation at the most optimal site is indicated, as expected, because the mitigation ratio is lower when using this site.
+This report gives an indication of what the most cost-effective plan is, showing the one with the lease average cost per output first for NED Plan